 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment for insurance sales agents is expected to increase 22% during 2010-2020.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for insurance sales agents is expected to increase 9% during 2014-2024.
 Those who sell health and long-term care packages should see the most growth.
 Additionally, candidates with college training, sales experience, good communication skills and who speak multiple languages may have an edge over their competition.
-As of May 2011, insurance sales agents earned $62,970, reported the BLS.
+As of May 2015, insurance sales agents earned an median annual wage of $48,200, reported the BLS.